near/docs/docs/tutorials/contracts/nfts/4_approvals.md

 ## Conclusion

-We can talk about how this will be the core behaviour used in the marketplace as we will allow the market to transfer the token on our behalf once it is sold.
+We can talk about how this will be the core behavior used in the marketplace as we will allow the market to transfer the token on our behalf once it is sold.
 For users that want the finished code, they can checkout the `5.approvals` branch.

 ## Bonus track